hyejung0/body_composition_serial/SAP_V4.md

 2. For each body composition, fit two models that uses different functional form of time: (i) fitting body composition as a linear function of time, and (ii) fitting Y using a flexible nonlinear function of time via natural cubic splines.
-Choose the most suitable functional form to for describing changes in body composition by comparing statistical test (Akaike information criterion (AIC)) and graphical test (plot of residuals vs time).
+We are trying to identify the relationship between time and body composition.
+The first model fits linear assocation, and the second model allows for non-linear assocation.
+The most suitable functional form will be selected based on an analysis of variance (ANOVA) test and graphical diagnostics (i.e., residuals vs. time plot).
+Multiple comparisons will be adjusted using the false positive discovery rate (pFDR) procedure with a significance threshold of $q \leq 0.05$.
-3. Next, evaluate the significance of age at metastatic diagnosis using analysis of variance (ANOVA) for each different BC.
-Thus evaluation was performed to determine whether inclusion of age was necessary, especially considering our goal of visualizing the relationship between BC and time at would be complicated by need to decide what specific value of age should the plot be provided.
-After correcting for multiple comparisons using the False positive discovery rate (pFDR) procedure with a significance threshold of q \< 0.05.
-If any one of the models find significance in age, keep age in all models to maintain consistency and avoid confusion in our visualizations and interpretations.
+3. Next, we will assess the significance of age at metastatic diagnosis using ANOVA for each body composition.
+This step will determine whether the inclusion of age is warranted, especially since visualizing the relationship between body composition and time could be complicated by the need to select a specific age value.
+After correcting for multiple comparisons using the pFDR procedure (with
-4. For presentation of the result, provide fitted curve plots separately for male and female, and for 25th, median and 75th percentile of age (if age was kept).
-If we used linear function of time for model fitting, provide estimate and 95% confidence interval also.
+    $q \leq 0.05$), if age is found to be significant in any model, it will be retained in all models to maintain consistency and clarity in the visualizations and interpretations.
+4. We will evaluate the significance of the interaction between gender and time to explore whether the rate of change in body composition over time differs between males and females.
+This interaction term will be assessed using the same statistical approach as described for age.
+5. Similarly, we will assess the significance of the interaction between baseline age and time, to determine if the rate of change in body composition over time varies with baseline age.
+The significance of this interaction will be evaluated in a manner analogous to that used for age and gender interactions.
+6. For the presentation of the results, we will generate plots of expected values over the course of 1 year with their 95% confidence intervals, stratified by gender.
+In each plot, baseline age will be fixed at a representative value.
+For models where baseline age is significant, three panels will be produced corresponding to fixed baseline ages at the 25th, 50th (median), and 75th percentiles of the observed sample.

+## Survival model

+To assess the association between serial body scan and survival, we will perform the following.

+1. Show marginal survival probability over time of all patients using Kaplan-Meier plot
+2. For each body composition, fit time-dependent Cox PH model, adjusted by the baseline covariates.
+3. Provide the hazard ratio (95% confidence interval) between the moderately high and moderately low body composition measurement.

 ## Joint Models